homix/ELMED219-2022/setup-img.md

 ```

 ## Update:
 The image processing and analysis code and environment will likely be updated during the course.
-Run the following commands regularly:
+Run the following commands regularly from your locally cloned repo in folder `ELMED219-2022`:
 * Update code: `git pull`
 * Update environment:
 ```bash